thenoviceoof/base92/README.md

 Here, we see that base92 strictly wins in size over base64 and base85, as is expected with a higher bit density encoding.

+There are no speed benchmarks, because this is a pure python implementation and I wouldn't want to benchmark anything that's not a native C library.